meerao123/rao-electronics-support-app/README.md

 # 🛠️ Rao Electronics: Service Center Dashboard

-A professional, high-performance Progressive Web App (PWA) built with **Next.js 16** to manage electronic repair workflows.
-Optimized for mobile touch, it features a high-contrast "Clean Card" design and real-time priority management.
+A lightweight, fast Progressive Web App (PWA) built with **Next.js** to manage electronic repair workflows.
+Optimized for mobile touch, it features a high-contrast "Clean Card" design and Automatically updated priority sorting.

 ## ✨ Features

-### 🚀 Smart Priority Engine
+### 🚀 Automated priority logic
 - **Call-Based Bumping:** Repairs with the most customer follow-ups automatically jump to the top of the queue.
 - **Dynamic Sorting:** Secondary sorting by promised delivery dates ensures deadlines are never missed.